 Based on the information gathered at our first meeting, we'll prepare a cost-estimate which clearly explains our recommended approach and the anticipated costs of appointing us.

 This cost-estimate is based on our many years of experience undertaking this type of work.
 We pride ourselves on working as quickly and as efficiently as possible to keep your costs down.
 But we are not going to cut corners.
 Our focus is on looking after you.

 If you are happy with our estimate, we then proceed with implementing the approach that we have agreed.

 A Helpful Guide to Successfully Navigating Separation and Divorce

 Are you in the process of separating or divorcing?
-Our guide to successfully navigating separation and divorce is a free resource, available on our website.Download Now All Resources about Dealing with family violence »
+Our free guide to navigating separation and divorce is here to answer your questions!Download Now All Resources about Dealing with family violence »